KarynaMisnik/Linux-notes/README.md

 🔹 An Operating System (OS) manages the computer’s resources: CPU, memory, storage, I/O devices, etc.

-I🔹 n a multi-tasking environment, multiple programs run **concurrently**.
+🔹 In a multi-tasking environment, multiple programs run **concurrently**.

 🔹 The OS allocates resources fairly, prevents conflicts, and ensures each application can access the hardware safely.